TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 ### From Annotations to Attributes

-Symfony 5.2 added [`#[Route]` and `#[Required]` attributes](https://symfony.com/blog/new-in-symfony-5-2-php-8-attributes).
-As I've said above, first we should upgrade to Symfony 5.4 while still on PHP 7.4.
-Only then we should upgrade to PHP 8.0.
+Symfony 5.2 added [# [Route] and # [Required] attributes] (https://symfony.com/blog/new-in-symfony-5-2-php-8-attributes).
+As I've said above, we should first upgrade to Symfony 5.4 while still on PHP 7.4 and then to PHP 8.0.

-You can prepare early with in Rector config:
+You can prepare early within the Rector config:

 ```php
 # rector.php